coxijcake/CxjParallaxScrollCollection/README.md

 - **Food & drinks**: Displaying mixed content for food and beverages.
 - **Hashtags cloud**: Classic hashtag-style labels.

-Simply clone the repository and open the example project to see **CxjToasts** in action.
+Simply clone the repository and open the example project to see **CxjParallaxScrollCollection** in action.

 [Click here to view the example project.](https://github.com/coxijcake/CxjParallaxScrollCollectionExample)